ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Mail receiving organizations can use this information when evaluating handling choices for incoming mail.

-This document obsoletes RFC 7489.
+This document obsoletes RFCs 7489 and 9091.

 {mainmatter}